crolllab/teaching/Bioinformatics_Tools/Course_2_Programs_Phylogeny/README.md

 We proceed now to build a phylogenetic tree using [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/).

-`raxmlHPC-PTHREADS -s SARS-CoV2.genome.nucl.mafft.fasta.clipkit -m GTRCAT -p 1234719872 -n SARS-CoV2.genome -T 10`
+`raxmlHPC-PTHREADS --no-seq-check -s SARS-CoV2.genome.nucl.mafft.fasta.clipkit -m GTRCAT -p 1234719872 -n SARS-CoV2.genome -T 10`

 The code above allows `RAxML` to use 10 CPU to make the analyses faster.
 But it will still take a couple of minutes.